frenck/spook/documentation/integrations/blueprint.md

 If Spook already knows something is wrong, it says so there too.
 Automations the update would leave short, named.
 A blueprint that says it needs a newer Home Assistant than the one you are running.
 Or a source that has stopped leading to this blueprint at all, which is the answer to "why does this one never have an update".

-Whatever it finds, the install button will not go through with anything the dialog warned you about.
+The warning is advice, and an update that is otherwise fine still installs.
+The other two are refusals: Spook will not write a blueprint that would leave an automation short, or one that says it needs a Home Assistant you are not running.

 Matter and ZHA put much the same warning in front of a firmware update, for much the same reason.

 #### About those version numbers

-They look like `a1b2c3d`, and that is not Spook being clever.
+They look like `a1b2c3d4`, and that is not Spook being clever.
 Blueprints have no version.
 There is nowhere in a blueprint to put one, because the format turns away anything it does not recognise, so no author can add one even if they wanted to.

 So Spook uses a fingerprint of the contents instead.
 Same fingerprint, same blueprint.
 A different one means something in it changed.
 It cannot tell you whether that change is newer or better, only that it is not what you have.